gregwebs/hamlet.js/README.md

 It should work with the '.hamlet' extension.

+## Layouts

+This uses the filesystem so it only works for nodejs.
+Just add `layout path/to/layout` at the very top of your template.

+Since Hamlet is designed for client-heavy usage there are no plans to support partials directly.

+You can of course manually create layouts or partials by first rendering an inner template and setting that as a local variable in the outer template.

 ## class/id shortcuts

 The CSS-based shortcuts are originally taken from the HAML markup language.